SharonLutz/reverseMA/READMEma.md

 ## reverseC for Mediation Analysis
-This package examines the performance of mediation analysis methods in the presence of reverse causality.
+These functions examines the performance of mediation analysis methods in the presence of reverse causality.

 ## Installation
 ```